axioned/handbook/src/content/docs/Processes/Testing/overview.md

 - Make sure the text is easily visible/readable.
 - Small font sizes may look OK in the .PSD file, but may not be easily visible/readable when presented on the site/app.

 *Note: Some fonts may not be able to render in exactly the same way across all devices/browsers.
-In this scenario, ensure you understand WHICH device/browser is of priority to the Client (as per the “Testing Requirements and Priorities” as documented in the SOW).
+In this scenario, ensure you understand WHICH device/browser is of priority to the Client (as per the "Testing Requirements and Priorities" as documented in the SOW).
 Consult your PM for priorities.*

 **Spelling Errors:**